tejas56-cloud/netwrok-traffic-foundations/theory/ports-protocols.md

 The PORT is the logical gate (entry/exit point) on a device that decides which application sends or recieves data

 # TCP VS UDP
-core diffrence -
+core difference -

 TRANSIMISSION CONTROL PROTOCOL (TCP)-

--Its reliabke,connection-based
+-Its reliable,connection-based

 -Used when data must arrive correctly